doridori/doridori.github.io/_posts/2015-04-03-Android-Architecture-Dynamo.md

 #2.
 Asynchronous code

-Pretty much every app involves some asyncronous code.
+Pretty much every app involves some asynchronous code.
 Pretty much every app allows this to touch the Android lifecycle.
 This _always_ leads to sadness.

 _I spoke about this in the first part of [this brain dump of a blog post](http://doridori.github.io/Android%20App%20Architecture-%20Lifecycle%20Events%20and%20Asynchronicity/)_